Andrzej Iwan: International career

-Iwan made his debut in the Polish national team in the second game of the 1978 FIFA World Cup, against Tunisia, at the age of 18, being the youngest player in the tournament.
+Iwan made his debut in the Poland national team in the second game of the 1978 FIFA World Cup, against Tunisia, at the age of 18, being the youngest player in the tournament.
 Four years later he became a first team player in the 1982 FIFA World Cup until injury in the second game ruled him out from the next games.
 He gave up the international career in 1987 with 11 goals in 29 matches.